 ➢ Metal spiked shoes are not allowed; one piece molded rubber soles are acceptable.

-➢ Home plate is an orange SPN sanctioned matt (the entire matt is in fair territory).
+➢ Home plate is an orange SPN sanctioned matt or board (the entire matt is in fair territory).

 ➢ See SPN rule book.

 - The Game

 ➢ Seven innings is a complete game, 3½ innings with the home team leading or 4 innings constitutes a game if necessary to be called.